pbelskiy/ujenkins/README.rst

 Usage
 -----

-Main advantage of this library is that same API interfaces used for sync and async syntax.
+Main advantage of this package is that same API interfaces used for sync and async syntax.

 Get Jenkins version using sync client: